2021 TRENDS IN LOW CODE

 Bringing all these elements of modern tooling together enables us to make a sustainable approach to development.
 Current approaches and tools are at the limits of what they can deliver, as is the software development community.
 Enabling all stakeholders to work together to deliver correct software, reliably, built on modern technologies has to be our goal as an industry.

 One company has been building all these best practices into their tool, Aurachain, enabling a whole crew of talents to work together to deliver.
-Aurachain offers 360 coverage and is based on a modern, containerised microservices architecture, unlike many other tools, for example Mendix, that are locked in a previous software generation.
+Aurachain offers 360 coverage and is based on a modern, containerised microservices architecture, unlike many other tools that are locked in a previous generation of software architecture.
 In Aurachain businesspeople can engage with a visual process editor to capture intent, analysts delight in a dedicated data modelling tool, while granular permissions and a configurable multi-stage deployment mechanism enables a range of governance mechanisms.
 Operations and professional developers are not ignored either, treated as they are to pro-grade monitoring and debug tools.
 Aurachain is a tool designed to support the whole professional software development lifecycle.

 It is time to break out of the classic mould of software development and explore new approaches.
 Legacy systems are due for replacement, data center